Can I have a Condenser installed Only?

 Why should I replace after 15+ years?

 The average lifetime expectancy of an AC system is 10-15 years.
 That means most major and smaller components are at the end of their lifetime around 10-15 years.
-The reason the industry standard is to recommend replacement after 15 years old is because 15 years is the "chasing the tail" stage, meaning, you fix one part and another part breaks endlessly until your replaced just about every part that can be replace..
+The reason the industry standard is to recommend replacement after 15 years old is because 15 years is the "chasing the tail" stage, meaning, you fix one part and another part breaks endlessly until you've replaced just about every part that can be replaced.
 You will be "chasing your own tail' trying to keep your system alive.
-Thousands of dollars later you realize it would have been cheaper to replace from the start.
+Thousands of dollars later homeowners realize it would have been cheaper to replace from the start.
 The recommendation to replace after 15 years is not a trick to sell new systems to customers it is genuine effort to help our customers not go down the rabbit hole of replacing part after part trying to keep their poor AC alive.